Skip to main content

 FAQ

-• I want to process other custom graph type: Consider implementing your custom graph standardizer that can then be used as shown Example IX.
+• I want to process my custom graph type: Consider implementing your custom graph standardizer that can then simply be used as shown in Example V. You can also extend SMATCH++ with a custom graph type that can then be called from command line.
+For ortientation, please consult the already implemented processing of generic and amr graph types.

 • I have very large graphs and optimal ILP doesn't terminate: This is because optimal alignment is an NP hard problem.
-Mitigation options: 1. use heuristic by setting solver as HillClimber (unfortunately heuristic will get worse if graphs are large since there are lots of local optima where it gets stuck).
+Mitigation options: 1. use Hillclimber heuristic (unfortunately heuristic will get worse for large graphs because of many local optima where it gets stuck).
 2. Use --lossless_graph_compression (for python see Example VIII).
-This makes evaluation fast and still gives an optimal score (the score tends to be slightly harsher/lower).
-3. Play with the max_seconds argument in the ILP solver (see ILPSolver in smatchpp/solvers.py) and reduce it to get a (possibly) sub-optimal solution (might be still better than hill-climbing and it has an upper-bound).
-Perhaps, 2. is most suitable as it can offer best solution quality.
+This makes evaluation fast and gives an optimal score (the score tends to be slightly harsher/lower).
+3. Play with the max_seconds argument in the ILP solver (see ILPSolver in smatchpp/solvers.py) and reduce it to get an intermediate solution (it can still be better than hill-climbing and it has an upper-bound).
+Perhaps, 2. may be the best option due to optimality.

 • I want to use other triple matching functions: Sometimes, e.g., in evaluation of cross-lingual graphs, we want to have that a triple (x, instance, cat) be similar to (x, instance, kitten) and allow more graded matching.
-Smatch++ allows easy customization of the triple matching function, and you can extend to implement your own class.
+SMATCH++ allows easy customization of this, and you can extend to implement your own class.

 Citation